sk2185/skProjects/README.md

-#🚀 skProjects — High‑Tech Utility & Automation Suite
+# 🚀 skProjects
-A curated collection of automation tools, SFTP services, Excel‑based utilities, and data‑processing modules designed for real‑world productivity, enterprise workflows, and system integration.
+A collection of practical automation tools, utilities, and integration scripts created to simplify daily workflows.
+This repository includes SFTP services, Excel automation, number‑processing utilities, and more.

 ---
-### 🧩 Project Overview
-This repository contains multiple standalone tools built for:

-Enterprise SFTP automation

-File monitoring & notification services

-Excel‑based email automation

-Data extraction & processing utilities

-Each module is packaged independently and can be used as a plug‑and‑play component in your workflow.

-### 🛠️ Included Modules
+## 📂 Project Contents

-🔹 1.
+### 🔹 1.
 Find Numbers From List
-File: Findnumbersfromlist.zip
+**File:** `Findnumbersfromlist.zip`
-A lightweight utility that extracts numeric values from mixed datasets.
+A small utility that extracts, filters, and processes numbers from large datasets or mixed‑content lists.
-Ideal for:

-Data cleaning

-Pre‑processing

-Validation pipelines

-Key Features

-Fast numeric extraction

-Handles large lists

-Zero‑dependency utility
+Useful for data cleaning, validation, and preprocessing tasks.

+---

-🔹 2.
+### 🔹 2.
 SFTP Notification Service
-File: SFTPNotificationService Installation and Configuration.pdf
+**File:** `SFTPNotificationService Installation and Configuration.pdf`
-A configurable service that monitors SFTP directories and triggers notifications when files arrive.

-Capabilities

-Real‑time SFTP monitoring

-Email/SMS/Log‑based alerts
+A complete guide for installing and configuring an SFTP‑based notification service.
+This service can:
+- Monitor SFTP folders
+- Trigger alerts when files arrive

-Works with legacy SFTP servers
+- Support automated workflows for legacy SFTP servers

-Production‑ready configuration guide
+---

-🔹 3.
+### 🔹 3.
 Send Mail From Multiple Outlook Accounts
-File: Sendmailfrommultipleoutlookaccounts.xlsm
+**File:** `Sendmailfrommultipleoutlookaccounts.xlsm`
-An Excel‑VBA automation tool that sends emails from multiple Outlook accounts.
+An Excel‑based automation tool (VBA) that allows sending emails from **multiple Outlook accounts**.

-Highlights
+Features include:

-Multi‑account selection
+- Multi‑account selection
+- Automated email formatting

-Bulk email support
+- Bulk sending support

-Custom templates

-Zero installation — Excel only
+---

-🔹 4.
+### 🔹 4.
 SFTP File Checking Service
-File: sFTPFileCheckingService.zip
+**File:** `sFTPFileCheckingService.zip`
-A scheduled service that checks SFTP directories for missing or new files.
+A lightweight service that checks SFTP directories for new or missing files.

-Use Cases

-Daily file arrival checks
+Ideal for:
+- Scheduled file monitoring

-Automated integrations
+- Automated integrations

-Legacy system compatibility

-⚙️ Tech Stack
+- Legacy SFTP workflows

+---

+## 🛠️ Technologies Used
-VB.NET / .NET Framework
+- **VB.NET / .NET Framework**

-Excel VBA

-Windows Services

-SFTP / SSH Protocols

-Automation & Integration Tools
+- **Excel VBA**
+- **SFTP / SSH**
+- **Windows Services**
+- **Automation Scripts**

+---

-📦 How to Use
+## 📘 How to Use
 Each project is packaged individually.

-Download the ZIP file
+1. Download the ZIP file

-Extract the contents
+2. Extract the contents

-Follow the included documentation (PDF or internal README)
+3. Follow the included instructions (PDF or README inside each project)

-Run or integrate the tool into your workflow

-🧠 Why This Repository Exists
-This repo is a growing collection of tools built to solve real enterprise problems — SFTP automation, email workflows, data extraction, and system monitoring.

-If you work with:

-Legacy systems

-SFTP integrations

-Excel‑based automation

-Windows services

-…you’ll find these tools extremely useful.

-⭐ Support the Project
-If these tools help you, consider giving the repo a star — it motivates future updates and new utilities.
+---

-🤝 Contributions
+## 🤝 Contributions
-This is a personal toolkit, but suggestions are welcome.
+This repository is a personal collection of tools.
-Open an issue if you want enhancements or new features.
+If you want improvements or new features, feel free to open an issue.

+---

-📬 Contact
+## 📬 Contact
-For customization, improvements, or consulting:
-GitHub: sk2185
+If you want help customizing any of these tools, reach out via GitHub or LinkedIn.

+---

+⭐ **If you like these utilities, consider giving the repo a star!**